 Google Optimize 360 Sunset: 6 Reasons Why B2B’s Should Re-evaluate Their Website Optimization Strategy

 With Google Optimize 360 set to retire on September 30, 2023, lots of companies are looking for a new place to run their experiments and A/B test their landing pages.
-This sparks a question – is traditional experimentation and A/B testing the best approach for B2B’s?
+This sparks a question – is traditional experimentation and A/B testing the best approach for B2B’s or is it time to re-evaluate your website optimization strategy?
 We know Google Optimize 360 was originally designed for B2C’s to make their one-off experiments and it has done a great job of that.
 However, for B2B’s the process is not so simple.
 Now is the time to take a look in the mirror and analyze your strategy – is it working?
 Is there something else you can be doing?
 The answer is Yes.

 Autonomous personalization is a radically different approach to the traditional experimentation and A/B testing methodologies, however, in these changing times a revolutionized strategy could finally set you apart from the rest of the pack.
 Autonomous personalization allows you to find high-intent accounts that are ready to buy, leading to a more efficient and effective funnel.